hgminh95/blog/content/posts/which-loop-is-faster.md

 BM_LoopNo2/8192                    801699400 ns    802239396 ns            1
 ```

-You can clearly see that loop #1 is faster.
+You can clearly see that loop #1 is faster, and by a large margin.
 Now, let's find out why that is the case.

 **NOTES**: